Married military couples have some choices when it comes to using their VA home loan benefits.

 You can read our earlier post to learn more about VA loan entitlement in general.
 Now's the time to get started on your VA home loan — start today.

 The first option, involving using just one spouse’s entitlement, allows the couple to save the other partner’s entitlement for future use.
 In this case, the spouse who is not applying for the loan would only have a financial obligation if he or she co-signed or co-borrowed on the mortgage or if the loan was executed in a community property state.

-Mil-to-mil couples can also split their entitlement evenly for a joint VA home loan, meaning each person is financially responsible for half the mortgage.
-The loan itself would be made up of equal parts of VA loan entitlement from each party listed on the mortgage.
+Mil-to-mil couples can also split their VA loan entitlement evenly for a VA home loan.
+Each spouse would need to be on the loan, meaning each person would be financially obligated and would need to meet requirements for credit score and other guidelines.
 Such loans do not require prior approval from the VA.